- 521 views

 - Airlie Beach Lagoon

 Just off the coast of Queensland, Fraser Island lays claim to being the world’s largest sand island, so big its beach-cum-highway is used as an airstrip for light aircraft.
+It is one of the destinations that cannot be missed on an Australia trip.
 The best way to get about the island is by off-roading in an all-terrain vehicle, just make sure you keep your eyes peeled for the local dingo population — the last remaining pure breed animals anywhere in Australia.

 - 75 Mile Beach